frankafan/perpcity-contracts-private/halmos/analysis.md

 3. **Calculate Total Obligations:**
    - Iterates through all positions (line 112)
-   - For each non-zero position, calls `quoteClosePosition` to get `effectiveMargin`
+   - For each non-zero position, calls `quoteClosePosition` to get `netMargin`
-   - Sums up `totalEffectiveMargin` across all positions (line 122)
+   - Sums up `totalEffectiveMargin` across all positions (line 121)

 4. **Assert Invariant:**
    ```solidity
    assert(vaultBalanceAfter >= totalEffectiveMargin + insuranceAfter);
    ```
    This checks that the vault has enough funds to:
-   - Pay out all positions at their current value (`totalEffectiveMargin`)
+   - Pay out all positions at their current value (`totalEffectiveMargin`, calculated from `netMargin`)
    - Maintain the insurance fund (`insuranceAfter`)

 ### What's Being Tested